Plage de An Bang à Hoi An

 My Opinion

-In Hoi An, An Bang Beach is by far the most interesting beach.
-It has everything a tourist could want: great Vietnamese and international restaurants, live music, and plenty of beach activities.
+In Hoi An, An Bang Beach remains the most popular.
+You’ll find everything a tourist could want there: good Vietnamese and international restaurants, live music, and plenty of beach activities.

 Cua Dai Beach made a comeback in 2022 after major restoration work.
-Unfortunately, many great restaurants have closed.
-I’ve always loved Cua Dai because it’s more local, but for now, it’s no longer in my top choices.
+It’s less lively than before, and many good restaurants have closed.
+I’ve always liked Cua Dai’s more local vibe, but these days, it’s no longer one of my favorites.

 Leave a Reply